terrayuku/fundafrika/README.md

 ## Development

-clone the project using `git clone git_url` get into the project using `cd FundAfrikaApp` install all dependencies `npm install`
+clone the project using `git clone https://github.com/terrayuku/fundafrika.git` get into the project using `cd FundAfrikaApp` install all dependencies `npm install`
-Login to firebase so that you can test `firebase login` skip this part its already done `firebase init`
+Login to firebase so that you can test `firebase login`

-develop and deploy changes `firebase deploy --only hosting:fundafrika` (will add CI\CD later for this)

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+After making the changes
+Prepare for deployment

+Add changed files to git `git add .`
+Commit the files `git commit -m 'the-change-you-made'` if you haven't added the repo run `git add remote https://github.com/terrayuku/fundafrika.git` Push changes `git push -u origin master`

+Please notify once changes are done so that we can schedule a test and deployment

 ## Code scaffolding